The Business of Business Part 2

 These are merely the 4 basic examples of the most popular types of biz structures.
-Within these basic forms of businesses are numerous “spinoff” entities.
+Therefore, within these basic forms of businesses are numerous “spinoff” entities.

 Consulting an accountant and/or attorney can provide additional details and advice.
 They can guide you on others that are more pertinent to your type of biz.
 Also check tips to help you deal successful with the IRS.
 After all, if you want profits you must know how much you will owe in taxes.